 I study the culture of early and medieval China, with research interests in literature, art history, religion, and medical thought.
 I am currently working on two book projects, one on narratives of health and illness in Early Medieval Chinese Literature, a second one on early medieval Chinese poetics with a focus on literary imagination.

-pre-modern Chinese literature and thought, early and early medieval China, literary thought, medical and illness narratives, epistolary culture, notions of nature and wilderness, sleep and dreams, Chinese art and material culture, manuscript culture & popular print culture
+pre-modern Chinese literature and thought, early and early medieval China, poetics, criticism, medical and illness narratives, epistolary culture, notions of nature and wilderness, sleep and dreams, Chinese art and material culture, manuscript culture & popular print culture

 CHIN 4220 - Readings in Classical Chinese